mat-ray/batch-kimble-travel/README.md

 * You need to copy the source into Apple Script Editor and save as a script file - save anywhere but put the script in the same folder as the csv and it will all work.
 * To access the Apple Script Editor, use the Script Editor application.
 * Assumes a single set of dates - out and return
+* Assumes you allow JavaScript to run in Safari

 **How this works**